Search Results

 MUS 3100 MUSIC INFORMATICS (3 credits)

 Surveys the use of digital music data in the study, composition, performance, analysis, storage, and dissemination of music.
 Various computational approaches and technologies in music informatics including music information retrieval will be explored and implemented by students.
-(Cross-listed with ITIN 3100)
+(Cross-listed with ACMP 3100)

 Prerequisite(s): Successful completion of one of the following three courses satisfies the prerequisite requirement: CIST 1300 or MUS 3170 or MUS 3180.:Not open to non-degree graduate students.

-ITIN 3180 ELECTRONIC MUSIC PRODUCTION (3 credits)
+ACMP 3180 ELECTRONIC MUSIC PRODUCTION (3 credits)

 An exploration of the potentials of electronic music.
 Concepts of electronic music are presented through the use of a computer, software, and appropriate hardware.
 Students create assignments that demonstrate the application of basic techniques.
 (Cross-listed with MUS 3180).